NadeemA23/GeneralQuiz/README.md

 - To engage users with interactive elements and immediate feedback.
 - To showcase the use of HTML, CSS, and JavaScript to create an interactive web application.

-Audience:
+### Quiz target auidence:
+- Male and female

-This quiz game is suitable for a wide range of audiences, including individuals looking to test their knowledge on various topics and those who enjoy interactive web experiences.
+- individuals looking to test their knowledge
+- Those who enjoy interactive web experiences.
+- wide range of ages , anyone interested in common knowledge quizes

+### What these users would be looking for:

+- Easy site with appealing information
+- shows correct and wrong answer
+- tally count

-Structure:
+## Structure:

-The project consists of the following files:
+## This is a multi page quiz consisting of the following:

 - index.html: The main HTML file containing the structure and layout of the quiz game.
 - style.css: The CSS file that handles the styling and layout of the website.
 - script.js: The JavaScript file responsible for the game's functionality and interactivity.

-The quiz game is designed with the following pages:
+### The quiz game is designed with the following pages:

 - Homepage: The start page of the quiz game with a "Start Quiz" button.
 - Question Page: Each question is displayed individually, and users can select an answer.